hrasoa/create-react-app/packages/react-scripts/template/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+## Server-side rendering

+For the project to use server-side rendering, **these files must exist with exact filenames**:

+* `server/dev.js` is the dev server.
+* `server/prod.js` is the production server.
+* `server/render.js` is the server render function.

+If you don't want the server-side rendering fuctionnality, you can safely rename/delete the whole `server` folder.

 ## Available Scripts